uliw/esbmtk/README.md

     still to register all esbmtk objects in the global namespace.
 However, in cases where models need to be integrated into python code, you can now set the `register = 'local'` keyword in the model declaration.
-In this case, all model object follow are hierarchical naming scheme e.g., `M.A_sb.DIC` denotes the DIC concentration in the `A_sb` reservoir group which belongs to model `M`.
+In this case, all model objects follow a hierarchical naming scheme e.g., `M.A_sb.DIC` denotes the DIC concentration in the `A_sb` reservoir group that belongs to model `M`.

--   July 20<sup>th</sup>, the model object now provides a `sub_sample_data()` which will resample all model data to a default grid of 1000 data points, before plotting.
+-   July 20<sup>th</sup>, the model object now provides a `sub_sample_data()` which will resample all model data to a default grid of 1000 data points before plotting.

 -   July 17<sup>th</sup>, `ExternalCode` is a new class to allow integration of arbitrary code.
 This replaces the `VirtualReservoir-no_set` class